betterscientificsoftware/bssw.io/Articles/Blog/2023-05-sci-workflows.md

 ### Author Bios

 [Anne Reinarz](https://annereinarz.github.io) is an assistant professor of Computer Science at Durham University in the Scientific Computing Group.
 She is incoming Director of the Durham MSc in Scientific Computing and Data Analysis.
-She is enthuisiastic about open-source, sustainable software.
+She is enthusiastic about open-source, sustainable software.
 She was scientific coordinator of the ExaHyPE project and is one of the main contributors to the UM-Bridge project.

 [Linus Seelinger](https://linusseelinger.de) is a postdoctoral researcher at the Institute of Mathematics, Heidelberg University.
-His research is focussed on uncertainty quantification with strong links to high performance computing and numerical solvers of partial differential equations.
+His research is focused on uncertainty quantification with strong links to high performance computing and numerical solvers of partial differential equations.
 He has contributed to the DUNE numerical framework, is a core developer of the MIT uncertainty quantification library and, most recently, started the UM-Bridge project.